keonlee9420/Comprehensive-Transformer-TTS/README.md

 python3 train.py --dataset DATASET
 ```
 Useful options:
-- Support [Automatic Mixed Precision](https://pytorch.org/tutorials/recipes/recipes/amp_recipe.html) by `--use_amp` argument.
+- To use a [Automatic Mixed Precision](https://pytorch.org/tutorials/recipes/recipes/amp_recipe.html), append `--use_amp` argument to the above command.
-- Assume single-node multi-GPU training.
-To use a specific GPU, specify `CUDA_VISIBLE_DEVICES=<GPU_ID>` at the beginning of the above command.
+- The trainer assumes single-node multi-GPU training.
+To use specific GPUs, specify `CUDA_VISIBLE_DEVICES=<GPU_IDs>` at the beginning of the above command.

 # TensorBoard